StateMapper/StateMapper/README.md

 ## Disclaimer:

 StateMapper builds sheets about people based on their names (not ID numbers).
 This means one sheet may represent several people at the same time, with the exact same name(s) and last name(s).
-Moreover, all the data in StateMapper is automatically generated from public data, so all data shown might be wrong or contain errors.
+Moreover, all the data in StateMapper are automatically generated from public data, so all data shown might be wrong or contain errors.
 Please do not use StateMapper if you disagree with any of these conditions.

 THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
 SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.